 12. Kandhar Fort, Nanded

 Located at a distance of 50 km from Ranthambhore National Park, Kandhar Fort was built nearly 1200 years ago by King Krishna III of Malkhed.
+Its architecture is quite similar to that of the Shivneri forts in Maharashtra.
 Known for its wonderful architecture, it is surrounded by a canal filled with water.
 Do pay a visit to the fort and make your trip to the land worth it!